Recidiviz/pulse-dashboard/README.md

 1. Check that you have all of the required environment variables and files set up:

+   - [ ] `.env` should exist and have the correct values for the backend.
+These variables can be found in the Recidiviz 1Password Vault.
-   - [ ] `.env-cmdrc` should exist and should have the correct values for the "development" environment.
+   - [ ] `.env-cmdrc` should exist and should have the correct values for the "development" frontend environment.
 These variables can be found in the Recidiviz 1Password Vault.
    - [ ] You should have both `auth_config_dev.json` and `auth_config_production.json` files defined in the `pulse-dashboard/src` directory.
 The values for these files are found in the Recidiviz 1Password Vault.

 1. Make sure your `redis-server` is not still running from a previous session.
 You can fix this in two different ways: